 That they had once worked for Hitler’s Third Reich was of little concern.

 The horror, the evil and the perversity, I think, comes through more fully when we stop to think what Communism actually meant to Americans and others willing to allow the most barbaric, sadistic killers to work for them.
 Communism was nothing but the excuse (as it still is) for capitalist classes to exploit and oppress their own people and to enable weapons makers to enrich themselves.
 Noam Chomsky makes it clear (below).
 In other words, American Benefactors had to employ Hitler’s killers and torturers to deal with a greater threat, namely unicorns!
+(Chris Hedges talks about “phantom communist agents” on page 15 of “Death Of The Liberal Class.”)
 As you know, unicorns don’t exist.
 Neither does the evil, all-devouring system called Communism, especially today.
 When it was at its strongest, Communism wasn’t a threat to the lawless, vicious, powerful United States, even if wasn’t entirely benign and even if, left to its own devices – allowed, in a spirit of democracy, to coexist with capitalism – it had become more imperialist, more brutal and all-devouring.
 The “monolithic and ruthless” bogeyman of which rabid Cold War warriors like JFK spoke was just that, a bogeyman.

 “By 1962, based on a series of invented scares about Soviet military build-ups, a false “bomber gap” and a false “missile gap,” the United States had overwhelming nuclear superiority.
 It had the equivalent, in nuclear weapons, of 1,500 Hiroshima-size atomic bombs, far more than enough to destroy every major city in the world – the equivalent, in fact, of 10 tons of TNT for every man, woman, and child on earth.
 To deliver these bombs, the United States had more than 50 intercontinental ballistic missiles, 80 missiles on nuclear submarines, 90 missiles on stations overseas, 1,700 bombers capable of reaching the Soviet Union, 300 fighter-bombers on aircraft carriers, able to carry atomic weapons, and 1,000 land-based supersonic fighters able to carry atomic bombs.